 Tranquil setting

-With two excellent beaches, spectacular scenery and views across Belfast Lough, tranquil walks through peaceful meadows and wooded glens and a stunning waterfall, Crawfordsburn Country Park provides a relaxing natural retreat.
+The popular country park, which is free to access, boasts two excellent beaches, spectacular scenery, with views across Belfast Lough, and walks through peaceful meadows and wooded glens where you will also find a stunning waterfall, Crawfordsburn Country Park provides a relaxing natural retreat.

-Its sandy beaches are exceptionally popular and well used.
-Both boast gentle shelving and excellent water quality that are ideal for bathing.
+Both sandy beaches offer a gentle shelving and excellent water quality that are ideal for bathing.
 But take care - Crawfordsburn beach is occasionally effected by the wake from high speed ferries!

 The park is home to a wide range of wildlife which include hedgehogs, rabbits, badgers, a large rookery and jays in the wooded glen, grey wagtails and dippers along the streams and seals, herons, shags, guillemots.
 In winter, Brent geese can be seen when walking along the Park's coastal path.